Ali Karimi: Managerial career

 On 25 September 2014, Karimi was named as the assistant coach by Carlos Queiroz in the Iranian national team.
 However, he stepped down from his role shortly before the 2015 AFC Asian Cup.
-Later in June 2017, he was appointed Naft Tehran manager, but has not signed a contract with the team and left the team before the start of the league.
-However, Karimi was resigned with Naft in September.
-On 1 January 2018, he became the head coach of Sepidrood while Sepidrood was in bottom two but he kept this team in the Persian Gulf Pro League.
+Later in June 2017, he was appointed Naft Tehran manager but has not signed a contract with the team and left the team before the start of the league.
+However, Karimi resigned with Naft in September.
+On 1 January 2018, he became the head coach of Sepidrood while Sepidrood was in the bottom two, but he kept this team in the Persian Gulf Pro League.

 Personal life

 Ali Karimi married Sahar Davari in 1999, at the age of 21.
-The couple have a daughter named Hima and two sons named Hawsh and Hirsa.
+The couple has a daughter named Hima and two sons named Havash and Hirsa.

 Karimi publicly supported the Mahsa Amini protests against the government of Iran in late 2022.
 He posted on Instagram that not even holy water could "wash away this disgrace" of Amini's death.
 In addition to his criticism of the government, he used his platform of 14+ million followers to advise Iranians on how to bypass Internet censorship in their country.
 Based in Dubai, he was charged in absentia by Iran with "encouraging riots", and his house in Lavasan was seized by the Iranian state.

-On 21 December 2022, after Karimi's meeting with Frank-Walter Steinmeier, the German president, Steinmeier emphasized his support for the Iranian protesters.
+On 21 December 2022, after Karimi's meeting with Frank-Walter Steinmeier, the German president, Steinmeier, emphasized his support for the Iranian protesters.

-On January 18, 2023, Karimi publicly tweeted his support for exiled crown prince Reza Pahlavi to assume a role as representative of the Iranian people pending a national referendum.
+On 18 January 2023, Karimi publicly tweeted his support for exiled crown prince Reza Pahlavi to assume a role as representative of the Iranian people pending a national referendum.